ErikRBergman/Serpent.Chain/Serpent.Common/Serpent.Common.MessageBus/readme.md

 ```

 ## Subscribing to messages
 When you subscribe to a bus, you need to specify a message handler.
-You can have an inline function handling messages, a function of your choice, a type that implements `IMessageHandler<TMessageType>` or a factory instantiating a type that implements `IMessageHandler<TMessageType>`.
+The handler is what does something when a message is published (sent to the bus).

-#### Subscribe and handle synchronously
+This is a simple synchronous subscription:
 ```csharp
 var subscription = bus
     .Subscribe()